 In today’s gospel, people came to Jesus and put this question to Him: “Why do John’s disciples and the disciples of the Pharisees fast, but your disciples do not fast?”
 (Mk 2:18).
 In sum Jesus told them that it was not time for His disciples to fast.

-In our everyday lives many spend the greater part of their lives either trying to live other people’s lives or to make others live as they want.
-Others spend the precious time giving to them by God looking for those who do not live as they should.
+In our everyday lives many spend the greater part of their lives either living other people’s lives or trying to make others live as they want.
+Others spend time looking for those who do not live as they should.

-The more one focuses on others’ faults the more he or she forgets about his or her own faults which might be much more than the one/s he/she finds in others, cf. Matt 7:3-5.
+The more one focuses on others’ faults the more he or she forgets about his or her own faults which might be more than the one/s he/she finds in others, cf. Matt 7:3-5.
 We are to be our brothers’ and sisters’ keepers but we must first keep ourselves to be able to keep others.
-One must first keep his/her house in order.

 Bible Reading: Matt 7:1-5.